 Some players like to pick up cheap games because they have limited budgets and don't mind waiting to pick up older titles once their prices have dropped.
 Others are less interested in the price and more in the unique ideas that inexpensive indie games can explore.
-And others may want to build out their collection to make sure they don't miss out on the best titles.
+And others may want to build out their collection to make sure they don't miss out on the best titles of years gone by.
 Whichever category you fall into, you'll find the best way to make use of your $20 on the PlayStation Store here.

 - Want to spend even less?
 The best free PS4 games